 Black and blue backgrounds and header shadings with graphic icons make this resume template pop.
 Skills section includes a meter to rank your expertise.
 Great resume for communication, creative and design professionals.

 Dark and light-orange backgrounds with orange bubbles inset with grid lines.
 Bordered profile picture and lowercase section titles complete this artsy resume template.
-For a creative, graphic or hospitality resume that makes a statement.
+Helps make a statement for creative, graphic or hospitality jobs.

 Conversational and whimsical style.
 Tones of purple with a little brown and black.
 Alternating paragraph shading for sections.
 Great designer resume template for creative professionals.

-These resume templates highlight your sales and marketing abilities using creative ways to display professional achievements.
+These resume templates highlight your sales and marketing abilities using creative ways like colorful borders, ranked graphs for skills and complementary color palettes to display professional achievements.

 Eye-catching skyscraper icon for the engineer, planner or contractor.
 Soft-gray header backgrounds and light-blue fonts and arrows add to the sophisticated, city-feel of this print-ready resume template.